Moving to Perth, Scotland

 We asked people living in Perth to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Perth, you should pack clothing suitable for a temperate oceanic climate, including warm clothing for the winter months and lighter clothing for the summer.
 Waterproof jackets and umbrellas are essential due to frequent rainfall.
 Comfortable walking shoes are also recommended as Perth is a beautiful city to explore on foot.
 If you're planning to work or study, pack appropriate attire such as business suits or school uniforms.
 Don't forget your important documents like passport, visa, driver's license, and medical records.
 Pack your electronics, including laptop, mobile phone, chargers, and adapters as the UK uses Type G plug sockets.
 If you're moving permanently, consider bringing sentimental items like photo albums and personal mementos to make your new place feel like home.
 Remember to pack toiletries, prescription medications, and a first aid kit for immediate needs upon arrival.
-Lastly, if you have room, consider packing some non-perishable food items from your home country, especially if they might be hard to find in Scotland," commented one expat who made the move to Perth.
+Lastly, if you have room, consider packing some non-perishable food items from your home country, especially if they might be hard to find in Scotland," replied a member in Perth.

 Connect